Linaro/squad/doc/install.rst

     squad-admin createsuperuser

-These are the command lines to run the other processes, for the CI loop
+These are the command lines to run the other processes:
-integration:

 +-----------+----------------------------
 | Process   | Command                   |